anjaliaks/Number-Guessing-game/README.md

 # Number-Guessing-game
-This is a simple number guessing game using HTML, CSS and JavaScript.
+This is a simple number guessing game.

+# Tech Stack Used-
+HTML, CSS and JavaScript

+# Text Editor-
+Sublime Text <3

+# Check it out here-
+link -